jim-schwoebel/voice_gender_detection/README.md

 ## Modeling techniques

 ### using train_audioclassify.py
 Originally, after training with train_audioclassify.py.
-Note that the classes were auto-balanced randomly to build a machine learning model between the groups.
+Note that the classes were auto-balanced randomly to build a machine learning model between the groups (2312 males / 2312 females).

 ```
 MALES is 1371 more than min value, balancing...